nemethricsi/ux-studio-contacts-app/README.md

 3. **Set Up Environment Variables**

    Create a `.env` file in the root of your project and add the following environment variables.
-Replace `DATABASE_URL` with the correct path to your `SQLite` database.

    ```bash
    DATABASE_URL="file:.db/contact-app.db"